 Set a Budget

 Budgeting is not as fun as looking at houses and neighborhoods, but it’s essential to keeping the process stress free.
 Once you’ve found the perfect neighborhood and identified a few houses to check out, it’s time to set a budget.
 This includes firming up your down payment amount.
 This will help you identify the amount you want finance.
 Even if you’re already pre-approved, that’s up to a certain amount.
-Many times, you will want to finance less than that.
+Many times, you will find that financing a home for less than you’re pre-approved amount is advantageous.
 Your budget will help you identify exactly what you’re willing to pay, or can afford to pay, every month.
 You should also consider other costs like homeowner’s insurance and possibly the need for Private Mortgage Insurance.

 Finally, you’ll want to set aside funds for repairs if applicable, for unexpected expenses or new appliances.

 If you’re not pre-qualified or pre-approved, now’s the time.
 Many sellers won’t accept offers unless they come with a pre-qualification or pre-approval.
 While some people use these terms interchangeably, there is a difference: pre-qualification is typically the first step in the approval process which yields a ballpark amount you qualify for based on an overview of your finances and history.
 Pre-approval is very similar, although it usually comes after a verified review of your income, debt, assets, tax returns and credit report.
-It’s very common to work with a Mortgage Loan Officer before engaging a real estate agent to make sure you’re really in the market financially, and at what price point.
+It’s very common to work with a Mortgage Loan Officer before engaging a real estate agent about buying a house.
+Make sure you’re really in the market financially, and at what price point.

 Hire an Agent